uguruyar/example-readme/angular/README.md

 # Angular Quick Readme

-This is a the template ready readme file for your Angular projects.
+This is the template ready readme file for your Angular projects.
 Feel free to use.

 ## -Project Name-